What is Republic Act No. 9225?

-The conferment of Philippine citizenship under this Act shall no longer be subject to the affirmation by the Secretary of Justice.
+The conferment of Philippine citizenship under the IRR shall no longer be subject to the affirmation by the Secretary of Justice.
 However, Philippine citizenship may be revoked by competent authority upon a substantive finding of fraud, misrepresentation or concealment on the part of the applicant.

 Can my foreign spouse also become a Filipino citizen under RA 9225?

-Can my children also acquire Philippine citizenship under RA 9225?
+Can my children (minor or aged 18 years old or over) also acquire Philippine citizenship under RA 9225?

-According to Section 4 of RA 9225 (Derivative Citizenship), the unmarried child, whether legitimate, illegitimate or adopted, below eighteen (18) years of age, of those who re-acquire Philippine citizenship under this Act may also acquire Philippine citizenship provided they are included in the original petition of their parents.
+According to Section 4 of RA 9225 (Derivative Citizenship), the unmarried child, whether legitimate, illegitimate or adopted, below eighteen (18) years of age, of those who re-acquire Philippine citizenship under this Act shall be deemed citizens of the Philippines.

 A married child, although a minor, cannot therefore be included in the petition of his/her parent.